Do You Know What’s in Your Coffee? 8 Facts from Camano Island Coffee Roasters

 Camano Island Coffee Roasters

-In addition to the roasting factory at Camano Commons Plaza, Ericson and his family also oversee a fantastic coffee house, bakery, boutique and ice cream parlor.
+In addition to the roasting factory at Camano Commons Plaza, Ericson, and his family also oversee a fantastic coffee house, bakery, boutique, and ice cream parlor.
 Launched last month is their newest addition to their Camano empire: a fudge shop!
 Being the brainchild of Jeff, I can guarantee that this fudge will be made with only the finest ingredients.
 And lots of European butter.

-Besides from being an encyclopedia of coffee knowledge, Ericson’s story and journey to becoming the powerhouse of coffee roasting is a beautiful read.
+Besides being an encyclopedia of coffee knowledge, Ericson’s story and journey to becoming the powerhouse of coffee roasting is a beautiful read.
 Learn more about Jeff and the Camano Island Coffee Roasters HERE.

 (*Disclosure: I was apart of a media tour on behalf of this article.
 All opinions are my own.)